How Past-Life Regression Can Shift Your Perspective on Life

 What I found on my past-life regression was so profound and life changing that I will carry it with me for the rest of my life.

-It was an experience that, above everything, is very hard to put into words
+It was an experience that is difficult to put into words

 The journey leading to this experience in past-life regression has been a very bumpy road, full of all sorts of sellers of imaginary worlds.
 But regardless of the experience, be it completely mind-blowing or utterly boring, I was always pleased for at least having tried it.
 I am positive that somewhere along the way, I will find something that speaks my inner language and gets me past this turmoil of desire to understand.